Power Princess: Supreme Power

 This Zarda debuted in Supreme Power #2.
 Apparently a Greek goddess who slept in a mausoleum for millennia, at one point she wakes up and finds the injured Hyperion, healing him.
-She alludes to having similar origins to Hyperion (both are aliens) and a mission to colonize and conquer the planet, but she is quite erratic, confusing her memories with allegory.
+She claims to be an alien who was given a mission to colonize and conquer Earth.

 After separating, Zarda goes on a rampage, disregarding human life and private property.
-She attempted to remove Doctor Spectrum's power prism but the crystal's intellect contacted her.
-It informed her that she was "broken" in some way (apparently referring to her seeming insanity) and that it could not fix her despite her request to do so.
-She then was attacked by Amphibian in retaliation for harming Spectrum.
-Doc Spectrum subsequently has no memory of the exchange, revealing further that his prism has the ability to control him when it wants to.
-Later, Zarda kills a woman and steals her identification in hopes of starting anew, while working in a women's clothing store.
+She attempts to remove Doctor Spectrum's power prism but the crystal's intellect contacted her.
+It informed her that she is "broken" in some way (apparently referring to her seeming insanity) and that it cannot fix her.
+Zarda kills a woman and steals her identification in hopes of starting anew, taking the identity of Claire Debussy.